 The Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP) allows Utah residents to enroll in cooperating out-of-state optometry and podiatry professional programs because those fields of study are not available at public institutions in Utah.
 Students enrolled through WICHE’s Professional Student Exchange Program pay reduced tuition.
 Their home state of Utah pays a “support fee” to the enrolling school to reduce the cost of the student’s education.
 State support and program participation affecting students are subject to change by legislative or administrative action.
 A completed and approved application does not guarantee funding; state legislative appropriations determine the number of students the state can support each year.

-To be considered, applicants must demonstrate 5+ years of Utah residency, prior to applying.
+Applications are due by October 15th.
+To be considered, applicants must demonstrate 5+ years of Utah residency prior to applying.